 From the Great Flood of China Emerges a New Civilization

 The Great Flood of China possibly contributed to the development of Chinese civilization.
 It appears archaeologists discovered a giant flood that coincided with the transition from a Neolithic (late Stone Age) culture to a Bronze Age culture.
 Researchers calculated that perhaps Yu the Great became emperor around 1914 BC.
-If so, it’s very probable that grateful survivors had rallied around Emperor Yu.
+If so, grateful survivors probably rallied around Emperor Yu.
 His dredging operations would have called for both increased interaction between different populations or tribes and technological advances to make the dredges more effective.
 As it is today, massive disasters can unify entire nations under a strong leader with a great vision.

 Archaeological advances in technology coupled with scientific investigation give the ancient legend of the Great Flood of China possible credence.
 Thus, we now can speculate that out of the ruins of the real earthquake and one of the most massive floods of all time, a new greater, more advanced civilization may have been born.